fomorians/td-gammon/README.md

 # Play

-To play against a trained model: `python main.py --play`
+To play against a trained model: `python main.py --play --restore`

+## Things to try

+- Compare with and without eligibility traces by replacing the trace with the unmodified gradient.
+- Try different activation functions on the hidden layer.
+- Expand the board representation.
+Currently it uses the "compact" representation from the paper.
+A full board representation should remove some ambiguity between board states.
+- Increase the number of turns the agent will look at before making a move.
+The paper used a 2-ply and 3-ply search while this implementation only uses 1-ply.